 Try This Simple Recipe for Cranberry-Apple Compote

-This recipe is easy and a perfect addition to your Thanksgiving table.
+The fruity compote is the perfect addition to any Thanksgiving table.

 12 oz fresh or frozen cranberries, rinsed and picked through for stems (if using frozen, no need to thaw first)